What is grooming?

 Grooming on the internet

-It is important to talk to children and teenagers about the risks of the internet and speaking to other people on it and give them advice for if they experience online harassment.
+It is important to talk to children and teenagers about the risks of the internet and how to communicate there with other people and give them advice for online harassment.

 Child Protection Services